-Interest income increased, primarily driven by growth in revolving loan balances and higher interest rates.
+Interest income increased for both the three and six month periods, primarily driven by growth in revolving loan balances and higher interest rates.

-Interest expense increased, primarily driven by a higher cost of funds.
+Interest expense increased for both the three and six month periods, primarily driven by a higher cost of funds.

-Card Member loans provision for credit losses increased, primarily due to higher net write-offs, partially offset by a lower reserve build in the current period.
-The reserve build in the current period was primarily driven by slightly higher delinquencies.
-The reserve build in the prior period was primarily driven by higher delinquencies and an increase in loans outstanding.
+Card Member loans provision for credit losses increased for both the three and six month periods, primarily due to higher net write-offs, partially offset by lower reserve builds in the current periods.
+The reserve builds in the current periods were primarily driven by increases in loans outstanding, partially offset by lower delinquencies.
+The reserve builds in the prior periods were primarily driven by increases in loans outstanding and, for the prior six month period, by higher delinquencies.

-Card Member receivables provision for credit losses increased, primarily due to higher net write-offs, partially offset by a higher reserve release in the current period.
-The reserve releases in both the current and prior periods were primarily driven by decreases in receivables outstanding in the respective periods.
+Card Member receivables provision for credit losses increased for both the three and six month periods, primarily due to reserve builds in the current periods, versus reserve releases in the prior periods, and, for the six month period, higher net write-offs.
+The reserve build in the current three month period was primarily driven by an increase in receivables outstanding.
+The reserve releases in the prior periods were primarily driven by lower delinquencies, partially offset by increases in receivables outstanding.

-Total expenses increased, primarily driven by higher Card Member services, Business development and Operating expenses.
+Total expenses increased for both the three and six month periods, primarily driven by higher Card Member services, Business development and Card Member rewards expenses.

-Card Member rewards expense increased, driven by an increase in cobrand rewards expense, partially offset by a decrease in Membership Rewards and cash back rewards expense.
-The increase in cobrand rewards expense was primarily driven by higher billed business.
-The decrease in Membership Rewards expense was driven by the above-mentioned benefit from enhancements to the U.S. URR models as well as lower redemption costs, partially offset by higher billed business.
+Card Member rewards expense increased for both the three and six month periods, driven by increases in Membership Rewards, cash back and cobrand rewards expenses, all of which were primarily driven by higher billed business.
+The increase in Membership Rewards expense for the six month period was partially offset by the above-mentioned benefit from enhancements to the U.S. URR models as well as lower redemption costs.

-Business development expense increased, primarily due to increased partner payments driven by higher billed business and contractual rates.
+Business development expense increased for both the three and six month periods, primarily due to increased partner payments driven by higher billed business.

-Card Member services expense increased, primarily due to growth in premium card accounts and higher usage of travel-related benefits by existing Card Members.
+Card Member services expense increased for both the three and six month periods, primarily due to growth in premium card accounts, contributing to a higher usage of travel-related benefits.

-Marketing expense increased, reflecting higher levels of spending on customer acquisition and other growth initiatives.
+Marketing expense increased for both the three and six month periods, reflecting higher levels of spending on customer acquisition and other growth initiatives.

-Salaries and employee benefits and other expenses increased, primarily due to an increase in allocated service costs, which includes an allocation of TLS servicing costs as described above, partially offset by lower compensation costs.
+Salaries and employee benefits and other expenses increased for both the three and six month periods.
+The increase in the three month period was primarily due to higher compensation expenses, partially offset by higher allocated service costs in the prior year, which includes an allocation of TLS servicing costs as described above.
+The increase in the six month period was primarily due to an increase in allocated service costs.